Downloadable, Expert E-Guides to America’s Best Backpacking Trips

 • Links to other stories and gear reviews at The Big Outside that can help you make your adventure a success.

-The menu and purchasing page describes all of my e-guides, featuring five-star, multi-day hikes in Yosemite, Glacier, and Grand Teton national parks.
+The menu and purchasing page describes all of my e-guides, featuring five-star hikes in Yosemite, Grand Teton, Glacier, Grand Canyon, and Zion national parks.
 It also has this free, sample, partial e-guide to the Teton Crest Trail, to give you an idea of what’s inside my e-guides.

 Make sure you don’t miss out on any of my new stories and announcements about new e-guides at The Big Outside: Sign up for my FREE email newsletter.